AviatrixSystems/Docs/HowTos/account_audit.rst

 Account Audit Info & Remedy
 =================================

-Aviatrix Controller periodically checks the accounts it manages to make sure they are intact:
+The Aviatrix Controller periodically checks the accounts it manages to make sure they are intact:

  1. If the Controller instance's IAM role aviatrix-role-ec2 has been deleted.
  #.
 If the Controller instance's IAM role aviatrix-role-app has been deleted.